TRENDING Subscribe →

 Let me put it this way—when you're baking, you can't rush the dough.
 It needs time to rise, to breathe, to develop flavor.
 The same goes for designing software.
 Rushing through development often results in bloated code and frustrating user experiences.
 Good software, like good bread, is a result of letting ideas ferment and evolve naturally.

 Some might argue that software is more about technical skills, less about artistry.
 But that's missing the larger picture.
-Software that's purely functional, without thought to design, ends up like a loaf that's dense and unappealing.
+Software that's purely functional, without thought to design, ends up like a loaf that's dense and unappealing--or, put another way, bad UI is not a personality trait.
 It might technically be bread, but who wants to eat it?
 Effective software design must consider the end user, much like a baker considers the person who will enjoy their bread.
 The best recipes—whether for bread or software—come from iterating and understanding what people truly need.

 The hard-earned lesson here is simple: bake your software like bread.
 Respect the process, learn from mistakes, and commit to constant improvement.
 It’s not about rushing to launch the next version but about crafting something worthy of a second helping.